1896 Michigan Wolverines football team: Season summary

-Pre-season
+Preseason

 Before the 1896 football season took the field, two developments occurred.
 First, Michigan joined the Western Inter-collegiate Athletic Conference (later renamed the Big Ten Conference).
 The 1896 season was the first for Michigan in conference play.
 Michigan's three conference games in 1896 were against Purdue, Minnesota and Chicago.
 Second, William McCauley, who had led Michigan to a 17–2–1 record in two seasons as coach, resigned as Michigan's football coach.
 Princeton graduate, William Ward, was hired to replace McCauley.
 Before leaving Ann Arbor in November 1896, McCauley assisted Ward in coaching the 1896 team.

 Michigan conducted tryouts for the 1896 football team at Sand Beach.
 The Michiganensian for 1897 reported on the group appearing for try-outs as follows: "Never before had the Athletic field been so teeming with aspirants for foot-ball honors."

 Game 1: Michigan State Normal

 On October 3, 1896, Michigan defeated Michigan State Normal (later renamed Eastern Michigan University) by an 18–0 score at Regents Field in Ann Arbor, Michigan.
 Fletcher scored Michigan's first touchdown after 10 minutes.
 Hazen Pingree Jr. scored the second touchdown on an end run.
 William Caley kicked both goals from touchdown.
 Michigan led, 12–0, at halftime.
 In the second half, Michigan scored on a safety.
 Several minutes later, Henninger scored a touchdown on a three-yard run, but missed the kick for goal.